Bacteria and Viruses

 How can airborne viruses, bacteria affect health?

 Bacteria and viruses can travel through the air, causing and worsening diseases.
 They get into the air easily.
-When someone sneezes or coughs, tiny water or mucous droplets filled with viruses or bacteria scatter.
-Inhaling these viruses or bacteria can spread coughs, colds, influenza and tuberculosis and other infectious agents.
+When someone sneezes or coughs, tiny water or mucous droplets filled with viruses or bacteria scatter in the air or end up in the hands where they spread on surfaces like doorknobs.
+Inhaling these viruses or bacteria can spread coughs, colds, influenza, tuberculosis and other infectious agents.
 1